top of page

 Did you always want to be a writer?

 I always wrote.
 I didn’t “want” to be a writer.
+In fact, I hardly think of myself as a writer--more an artist who happens to use words to communicate the ideas I feel the need to explore.
 I’m from a fairly big family, and there never seemed to be anyone to talk to about serious or troubling things.
 I wrote everything in my journals.
 I think my mother burned them.

 What about fiction?
 When did that start?